abikirkham/maths-challenge/README.md

 ## Credits

-I extend gratitude to Code Institute for knowledge in HTML and CSS, enabling me to bring my ideas to life.
-The transformative journey from a nursing career to coding unveiled the healing power of meditation and yoga, essential tools in navigating the transition.
+I extend gratitude to Code Institute for knowledge in Javascript, HTML and CSS, enabling me to bring my ideas to life.
+The transformative journey from a nursing career to coding unveiled the skills I can create from determination and creativity.

-I have taken some skills I have learnt from code institute such as the drop down boxes and incorporated it with some extra leanring on navigation options, which can be found [here](<https://www.youtube.com/watch?v=iXKScihfSwE>).
+I have taken some skills I have learnt from code institute such as the drop down boxes, quizes in Javascript and incorporated it with some extra leanring on how to complete a quiz with multiple choice and a scoring system, which can be found [here](<https://www.youtube.com/watch?v=PBcqGxrr9g8>).

 Creating better visual effects for my users experience was impirtant,I added an extra colour to links for users to know it was a link when they hovered their cursor of over the link.
 I got this informstion from [here](<https://developer.mozilla.org/en-US/docs/Web/CSS/:hover#>).

 Finally, I wanted to create a simple, soft, emotional vibe to my styles, by adding the opaque style to the containers - information found [here](<https://developer.mozilla.org/en-US/docs/Learn/CSS/Howto/Make_box_transparent>).
-Aswell as creating a background which relates to the activties of the page - this to me, created a chnnce for users to get a feel of what they could experience when practising our yoga.
+Aswell as creating a background which relates to the activties of the page - this to me, created a chance for users to get a feel of what they could experience when practising our yoga.
 The images created by me using this [app](<https://www.sketchbook.com>) by taking the correct hex colors from the css and creating the maths icons.
 Also by creating my wireframes.